Getting you study ready

 - The ground floor is our atrium area with large tables where you can do group work, our sitting steps and our Employability and Placements Office.
 There’s also a first-aid room here.

-- Level 1 is the place to refuel – grab a coffee and a sandwich at the Book and Bean Cafe.
+- Level 1 is the place to refuel – grab a coffee and a sandwich at the cafe.

 - On Level 3 you’ll find the School Office, where you can go for issues relating to your academic studies.